tyecode/tyecode-portfolio/README.md

 </div>

-> This repository contains the source code for Tyecode Folio, a professional portfolio template for front-end developers.
-It is built with a focus on clean design, performance, and best practices for SEO and accessibility.
+> This repository contains a professional portfolio template for front-end developers.
+Built with a focus on clean design, performance, and best practices for SEO and accessibility.
 Contributions are welcome!

 ## 🚀 Key Features